glouie/jira.nvim/README.md

   -- number of lines to scan for issue keys (-1 scans the whole buffer) ignored_projects = { "SEV" },
-  -- project keys to skip when scanning for issue matches assigned_popup = {
+  -- project keys to skip when scanning for issue matches statusline = {
+    enabled = true,
+    -- set to false to leave your statusline untouched output = "statusline",
+    -- set to "message" to echo hover text instead of updating the statusline max_length = 80,
+    -- truncate long summaries to avoid crowding the bar (0 means no limit) loading_text = "Loading...",
+    -- shown while jira.nvim fetches the summary error_text = "Unable to load issue",
+    -- shown when the summary request fails empty_text = "No summary",
+    -- fallback when an issue has a blank summary
+  },
+  assigned_popup = {
     keymap = "<leader>ja",
     -- opens the assigned-issues list popup